KatsuteDev/Mal4J/README.md

 ### Remote Tests

 Devs running remote tests may do so by running the `MyAnimeList CI` workflow manually in the actions tab of your fork.
-Note that this requires a secret `MAL_OAUTH` which contains the OAuth token (ex: `Bearer xxx`).
+Note that this requires a secret `MAL_OAUTH` which contains the OAuth token (ex: `Bearer <oauth token>`).

 **Known test failures:** See [#136](https://github.com/Katsute/Mal4J/discussions/136)